AdaSupport/docs/ada-react-native-sdk.md

 ```

 ### Actions
-Actions can be called directly to a component without using state/props to trigger a re-render of the entire subtree, using reference.
-To create reference:
+Using a reference, actions can be called directly on a component without using state/props to trigger a re-render of the entire subtree.
+To create a reference:
 ```
 // ...
 import AdaEmbedView from '@ada-support/react-native-sdk';